LiliyaSemenenko/Pedestrian-Walk/README.md

 Figure of the space including the bookstore (black rectangle on the top), trashcans (small squares on the top colored black and blue), and tents (big gray squares on the bottom) and pedestrian flow within the space.
 Pedestrians are represented as red circles.
 </p>

+# Features

+- Pedestrians can walk both directions (right and left).
+This was achieved by a direction inversion, which is the change of the longitudinal velocity $u → −u$ of the pedestrian’s walking direction.
+- Pedestrians can turn to the bookstore and enter it.
+Once the pedestrian is inside a bookstore, they are not leaving it.
+- Pedestrians can turn down and walk in between the tents, eventually exiting the space.
+- Pedestrians can go under the tents and stay there for some amount of time, then possibly leave and continue walking along their mean path.
+- If a pedestrian walks to one of the trashcans, it could bump into it and immediatelly come back to the center of the space, continuing walking on their mean path.

 # Simulation description
 ## Parameters used in the simulation